dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2746: Business roles are more economically impactful than creative roles.
+### T2746: Writers and artists don't directly impact the economy like businesspeople and manufacturers do.

 |Support|
 |---|